bashojs/basho/README.md

 ### Multi-line with Brackets

 For better legibility in multi-line commands, brackets can help.
 A line containing an opening or closing bracket should contain nothing else, as in the example below.
+Brackets cannot be nested.

 ```bash
 bashocmd=$(cat <<EOF